From BR Bullpen

 Mel Hoderlein was signed as an amateur free agent by the Cincinnati Reds before the 1942 season.
 The nineteen-year-old infielder was assigned to the Cordele Reds of the class D Georgia-Florida League, where he hit .249 in 96 games and then finished up the year with the Columbia Reds of the class B Sally League appearing in only nine games but hitting .389, finishing up his first season in pro ball with a combined .262 average in 390 at-bats.

-Before the 1943 season arrived, Mel was inducted into the United States Military Service.
+Before the 1943 season arrived, Mel was inducted into the United States military.
 He served the next three years (1943-1945) with the Army Air Force during World War II.
-On his return from service, Mel had been sent from the Cincinnati Reds to the Chicago Cubs in an unknown transaction.
+On his return from service, Mel had been acquired by the Chicago Cubs.
 Hoderlein spent 34 games of the 1946 season with the Anniston Rams of the class B Southeastern League and 28 with the Macon Peaches of the class A Sally League, hitting a combined .304 for the year.